-- (b) Government securities, commercial paper and corporate bonds with original maturities greater than 90 days are included within Marketable securities in the Condensed Consolidated Balance Sheets and classified as current or noncurrent based upon whether the maturity of the financial asset is less than or greater than 12 months. - (c) Debt Securities are included within Prepaid and other current assets in the Condensed Consolidated Balance Sheets and classified as current given the maturity of the financial asset is less than 12 months.
+(b) Government securities, commercial paper and corporate bonds with original maturities greater than 90 days are included within Marketable securities in the Condensed Consolidated Balance Sheets and classified as current or noncurrent based upon whether the maturity of the financial asset is less than or greater than 12 months.

+(c) Debt securities are included within Prepaid and other current assets and Other assets in the Condensed Consolidated Balance Sheets and classified as current or noncurrent based upon whether the maturity of the financial asset is less than or greater than 12 months.
+During the second quarter of fiscal year 2023, we obtained debt securities in a privately held company as part of a non-cash transaction.

-During the three months ended December 31, 2022, we recorded unrealized gains related to our marketable securities of \$0.1 million within Accumulated other comprehensive loss.
-During the three months ended December 31, 2021, we recorded an immaterial amount of unrealized losses related to our marketable securities within Accumulated other comprehensive loss.
+During the three and nine months ended June 30, 2023, we recorded unrealized (losses) gains related to our marketable securities of (\$0.1) million and \$0.2 million, respectively, within Accumulated other comprehensive loss.
+During the three months ended June 30, 2022, unrealized losses related to our marketable securities were immaterial.
+During the nine months ended June 30, 2022, we recorded unrealized losses related to our marketable securities of \$0.2 million within Accumulated other comprehensive loss.